5/14/2025

 Richard Lowenthal

 Yep.
 Yep, thanks.
-And Lachlan, just to add to that, I mean, we obviously are doing that very intentionally to front-load the awareness campaign before the summer period, right, which is really August, September is where you'll see the big peak in epinephrine sales.
-So we want to make sure we get to all the consumers and make sure they're aware the nephi's available.
+And Lachlan, just to add to that, I mean, we obviously are doing that very intentionally to front load the – Awareness campaign before the summer period, right?
+Which is really August September is where you'll see the big peak in epinephrine sales.
+So we want to make sure we get to all the consumers and make sure they're aware the nephew's available.
 So the sooner we can do that in the summer period, the better.
-So we've obviously put a lot of the spend earlier and then we'll
+So we've obviously put a lot of the spend earlier and then we'll taper off after that and get to a steady state.

 speaker